mfeliuribas/summaries_ph/README.md

-Summaries of the readings from 'Phonetics and Phonology of Bilingualism' (Prof. Joseph Casillas)
+Summaries of the readings and the discussion leader presentations from 'Phonetics and Phonology of Bilingualism' (Prof. Joseph Casillas)